Madis0/OneBar/README.md

 * Hunger - brown bar, **-number**
 * Air - blue bar, **-anumber**
 * Fire - orange full bar, **-fnumber×** where number is a rough damage multiplier (1× - burning, 2× - burning in fire, 4× - burning in lava)
+* Hunger effect - no bar, **-hnumber×** where number is the level of the hunger effect
 * Poison - yellowish green bar, **→number** where number is the resulting health
 * Wither - dark gray bar, **→number** where number is the resulting health
 * Hardcore mode - no bar, **!**